casparhubinger/simplified-admin-menu/docs/index.md

 ## 🛎 Support

-None provided, but if you run into a glitch with another plugin, feel free to open an issue!
+None provided, but if you run into a glitch with another plugin, an issue is appreciated.

-## 💸 You’re welcome!
+---

-If you include this plugin into your client projects, please do feel absolutely free to [send me money](https://paypal.me/caspar)!
+<blockquote><p>“Short term memory (or attention span) is limited to seven chunks of information.”</p><cite>– <a href="https://www.instructionaldesign.org/theories/information-processing/">Information Processing Theory according to George A. Miller</a></cite></blockquote>